 Lower Dry Fork Trailhead is 26 miles (50 minutes) down Hole-in-the-Rock Road.

-It is the starting point for exploring three very different canyons, making it one of the best hikes in Grand Staircase Escalante.
+It is the starting point for exploring three very different canyons, making it one of the best hikes in the Grand Staircase-Escalante National Monument.

 Follow the path from the trailhead (with WC) as it winds along the top of the canyon wall.
 Then, follow the cairns as they drop diagonally down the canyon wall.
 Be careful, as the rock can be a little slippery.